MEMBERS

 Naha City

-On the first morning in Naha I usually take first-time visitors on a tour of the city so they understand where the Budokan is in relation to our hotel, how to use the monorail, where to shop, etc. We also visit the two shopping centers, “Main Place” at Shinto Shin in central Naha, and Jusco at Oroku.
-In the afternoon I recommend that members visit the Okinawa Museum close to the San Ei shopping complex in central Naha, and Shuri Castle, the former home of the Okinawan Kings, which is close to the last station on the monorail line.
+The first day after arrival in Naha I usually take first-time visitors on a tour of the city so they understand where the Budokan is in relation to our hotel, how to use the monorail, where to shop, etc. We also visit the two shopping centers, “Main Place” at Shinto Shin in central Naha, and Jusco at Oroku.
+In the afternoon I recommend that members visit the Okinawa Prefectural Museum close to the San Ei shopping complex in central Naha, and Shuri Castle, the former home of the Okinawan Kings, which is close to the last station on the monorail line.

 Training